explaingit

 TLDR

-Automated tool that grades web pages on performance, accessibility, best practices, and SEO, then gives you a scored report with specific fixes.
+An automated tool that analyzes any web page and scores it 0, 100 on speed, accessibility, best practices, and SEO, then gives you a prioritized list of specific things to fix.

 Mindmap